Energy Management

 • Identifying opportunities

-by sharing best practices between company facilities, measuring and monitoring performance, and conducting energy-focused site audits;
+by sharing best practices between company facilities, measuring and monitoring performance, and conducting energy-focused site audits

 • Implementing behavioral improvements

-by establishing energy key performance indicators (KPIs) for each JBS facility, which prompt the implementation of no- or low-cost methods of reducing emissions through behavior;
+by establishing energy key performance indicators (KPIs) for each JBS facility, which prompt the implementation of no- or low-cost methods of reducing emissions through behavior

 • Approving capital expenditure upgrades

-• Utilizing renewable energy
+• Using renewable energy

 by procuring both onsite and/or virtual renewable energy sources for the areas where physical decarbonization of company assets is not feasible.